xiaoxiaoflood/firefox-scripts/README.md

 <details>
   <summary>Password Manager</summary>
   I don't like the new password manager and the old one was removed in Fx 77.
 I'm still using it.
-If you want it too, save all three files from the link below , so that you can access the old password manager using the following URL (bookmark it):
+If you want it too, save all three files from the link below, so that you can access the old password manager using the following URL (bookmark it):

  <i>chrome://userchromejs/content/passwordmgr/passwordManager.xhtml</i>